xp44mm/Notebook/JavaScript/Appendix A DOM Reference.md

 Descendant

-An element’s descendants include its child nodes, its children’s children, and their children, and so on.
-In Listing A-1 the <body> element’s descendants include <h1>, <p>, <ul>, all the <li> elements, and all the text nodes contained inside all of them.
+An element's descendants include its child nodes, its children's children, and their children, and so on.
+In Listing A-1 the <body> element's descendants include <h1>, <p>, <ul>, all the <li> elements, and all the text nodes contained inside all of them.

 Element